 As you enter the city palace you will find the ticket counter at Badi Pol the main gate to City palace

-From there you will see tripled arched gate known as Tripolia gate.
-The massive entrance hovered by beautiful balconies and lights welcoming the royal entrance.
+From there you will see a tripled arched gate known as Tripolia gate.
+The massive entrance is hovered by beautiful balconies and lights welcoming the royal entrance.

-The gates are beautifully bedizened by Torans, the hanging fringes, that are part of auspicious marriage ritual of Gujarati and Marwaris.
+The gates are beautifully decorated by Torans, the hanging fringes, that are part of the auspicious marriage ritual of Gujarati and Marwaris.

 As you walk through Tripolia Gate you land in Big square courtyard Manek Chowk from where you can have a view of the area of City place you have walked through.
-The Toran pol and Hathi pol are the two distinctive ornate gates where competition among elephants to exhibits their strength use to be held and the winning elephant use to become the ride of Maharaja.
+The Toran Pol and Hathi Pol are the two distinctive ornate gates where competition among elephants to exhibit their strength used to be held and the winning elephant use to become the ride of the Maharaja.

 Moving forward you will enter Pratap Kaksh which is also known as Pratap gallery which exhibits the heroic icon Maharana Pratap story in documented and sculpture format.